morganthomas/winning-arguments/winning-arguments.md

 As I have stated before, it is a matter of controversy among logicians whether all the rules of classical logic are correct in all contexts.
 Before we survey that very intricate debate, I would like to explain how these rules can be used.

+Each of these rules states a very basic principle about what kinds of sets of assertions and denials are incoherent.
+Most of them are so obvious as to appear trivial, perhaps trivial to the extent of near-pointlessness.
+The reason that rules of logic are useful and allow us to arrive at surprising, non-obvious conclusions is that this can be accomplished by chaining together long sequences of applications of rules of logic.

 TODO